atrocore/atropim/docs/en/faq/product-assets.md

 ## How can I change the main image of a product?

-In TreoPIM, the first product image is automatically the main image of a product.
+In AtroPIM, the first product image is automatically the main image of a product.
 To change the main picture, use the drag-and-drop function on the product detail page.